MartinTrifork/spring-boot-rabbitmq-one-queue/README.md

 annotations / configuration to handle them.

 One todo item:
-- how to handle un configured messages?
+- how to handle unconfigured messages?

 ## Run RabbitMQ
 ```Shell